Juggling Homeschooling and Working from Home

-As a result of COVID-19, we received notice last week that my son’s preschool would remain closed this fall.
+As a result of COVID-19, we received word last week that my son’s preschool would stay closed this fall.
 My husband and I both run businesses from our home and have limited childcare help.
-Over the past few months of juggling this together we have discovered some tips and approaches that have helped us be productive while also giving our oldest the dedicated school time he needs.
+Over the past few months of juggling this together we have figured out some tips and approaches about working from home and homeschooling that have helped us be productive, and also gave our oldest the dedicated homeschooling time he needs.

 Want to expand your child’s vocabulary?
 Try Speech Blubs

 The more you practice, the more you learn!
 Try the Speech Blubs app for fun and engaging language learning with your little one.

 Improve language & communication skills with fun learning!

 The only way we are able to make homeschooling and working full time work is by having a schedule.
 This allows us to utilize time-blocking, which is what I’ve found is the best way to make sure we have time to do both school AND our jobs.

 In our home, our “schedule” is two different things: a daily schedule for the boys, and a weekly schedule of every meeting or event that we need to be aware of.